Viproz/esphome-somfy/README.md

 ```

 ## Credits
-This project is based on [Nickduino implementation of the Somfy RTS remote](https://github.com/Nickduino/Somfy_Remote) and was first adapter to work with ESPHome by Daniel Stein.
+This project is based on [Nickduino implementation of the Somfy RTS remote](https://github.com/Nickduino/Somfy_Remote) and was first adapted to work with ESPHome by Daniel Stein.

-The code was then readapted by Vincent MALZIEU to make it work with CC1101 modules and the newer external component feature in Home Assistant.
+The code was then readapted by Vincent MALZIEU to make it work with CC1101 modules and the newer external component feature in ESPHome.